jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 `dynamic-scaling` is ignored if the backend uses [DNS resolver](#dns-resolvers).

-If `true` HAProxy Ingress will create at least `backend-server-slots-increment` servers on each backend and update them via a Unix socket without reloading HAProxy.
+If `true` N42 Gateway will create at least `backend-server-slots-increment` servers on each backend and update them via a Unix socket without reloading HAProxy.
 Unused servers will stay in a disabled state.
 If the change cannot be made via socket, a new HAProxy instance will be started.